Winifred Ward: Early life and education

-Winifred Louise Ward was born October 29, 1884 in Eldora, Iowa, the youngest daughter of Frances Allena Dimmick and George W. Ward, a prominent Eldora lawyer.
+Ward was born October 29, 1884, in Eldora, Iowa, the youngest daughter of Frances Allena Dimmick and George W. Ward, a prominent Eldora lawyer.
 While growing up, she spent many summers in Washington, D.C., where she was afforded the opportunity to watch theatrical performances that influenced her throughout her career.
 She received her bachelor's degree in 1905 from Northwestern University, under the guidance of Robert McClean Cumnock.
 She then returned to her hometown where she directed plays until becoming a teacher of reading, drama and physical education in the public schools of Adrian, Michigan from 1908 to 1916.
 In 1918, after receiving her Ph.D. in Education from the University of Chicago, Ward accepted an appointment to the faculty of Northwestern’s School of Oratory (Communications).
-She remained at Northwestern for the rest of her long and distinguished career.
+She remained at Northwestern for the rest of her career.

 The Mother of Creative Drama

 Ward founded the field of Creative Drama, a classroom teaching method that places a heavy emphasis on self-expression, literature appreciation, and proficiency in spoken English.
 It is noted for having a complete lack of scripts.
 In her own words, "instead of memorizing set speeches and acting parts in the way the teacher directs, the children develop plays out of their own thoughts and imaginations and emotions".
-When Winifred Ward first started working with Creative Drama, she used the phrase "Creative Dramatics" which is now less often used.
+When Ward first started working with Creative Drama, she used the phrase "Creative Dramatics" which is now less often used.

-Winifred Ward is often dubbed the mother of creative drama; the “systematic approach to dramatic activity and learning.”
+Ward is often dubbed the mother of creative drama; the “systematic approach to dramatic activity and learning.”

 In 1924, Ward was appointed supervisor of the newly created creative dramatics curricula of the Evanston Public Schools.
-The next year Ward founded The Children’s Theatre of Evanston, created with “double purpose of providing a worthy service to Evanston and giving the Speech students a laboratory in the study of theater for youth.”
+The next year she founded The Children’s Theatre of Evanston, created with “double purpose of providing a worthy service to Evanston and giving the Speech students a laboratory in the study of theater for youth.”
 In 1944 she organized the first national Children’s Theater Conference, which later became the American Alliance for Theatre and Education (AATE).

 Ward retired as an assistant professor from Northwestern in 1950.
 For the next twenty years, she wrote, taught drama workshops around the country, and participated in numerous conferences and conventions related to her field.
-She died in Evanston, Illinois on August 16, 1975.
+She died in Evanston, Illinois, on August 16, 1975.